Ratnesh2003/book-microservices/README.md

 - [ ] Add gmail smtp server for sending emails in notification service.
 - [ ] Add redis for caching and improving performance.
 - [ ] Add rate limiting for the API Gateway.
+- [ ] Add more events for the notification service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>